Fundamentals of Variables

 $x

 To make it clearer, the name of a variable should be explicit.
-In this case, the name shold use a combination of letters that clearly mean something.
-Examples are:
+In this case, the name should use a combination of letters that clearly mean something.
+By tradition, if the name represents one word, that name should be in lowercase.
+Here are examples:

 $age